Ram Sewak Sharma: Early life and education

 Born in a small village of Uttar Pradesh, he completed his early education from schools near his village.
 He joined University of Allahabad from where he earned his Bachelor of Science (BSc).
-He completed his masters in Mathematics from IIT, Kanpur, in 1978.
-While on leave from the Government of India, he earned a Masters in Computer Science from University of California, Riverside in 2002 and subsequently a PhD from IIT, Delhi.
+He completed his master's in Mathematics from IIT, Kanpur, in 1978.
+While on leave from the Government of India, he earned a master's in computer science from University of California, Riverside in 2002 and subsequently a PhD from IIT, Delhi.

 Career

 Ram Sewak Sharma joined the Indian Administrative Service (IAS) in 1978.He belongs to the Jharkhand cadre.

 In 1986, he wrote a program in DBASE, a programming language that would keep a record of all stolen firearms in the crime-prone district.
 As soon as a firearm would be found, the programme would run a search query among thousands of age-old records.
 This software enabled the solving of 22 cases in just 30 days.